Lisa Mort

 The Bilateral Stimulation Headphones

 At Compass, sessions use professional-grade surround sound bilateral stimulation headphones.
 Bilateral stimulation means sound alternates rhythmically between the left and right ear, activating both hemispheres of the brain simultaneously.
-This is the same neurological mechanism used in EMDR therapy.

 Combined with breathwork, bilateral stimulation deepens the meditative state, enhances emotional processing, and allows the nervous system to release stored tension more effectively than breath alone.
 The music is layered with binaural beats and healing frequencies that guide the brain into states of deep relaxation and openness.